Please call me"Chris"

 We have a great group of repeaters here in the Chattanooga area.
 These repeaters serve both Southeast Tennessee and Northwest Georgia since parts of Chattanooga border the Georgia state line.
 With the advantage of the 1200 feet elevation here it is not uncommon to hit repeaters 150 miles away with my 1/2" copper J-pole.
 My 2 meter rig is a IC-2100.

-I have just bought a "Baofeng" UV-5RA dual band hand held radio at a local ham feist.
-For $75.00 you cant go bad, programing cable and all, can't beat it.
+I have just bought a "Baofeng" UV-5RA dual band hand held radio at a local ham feist, programing cable and all, can't beat it.
 I built a 2 meter J-pole from 1/2" copper pipe for use here at the shack.
-We have some great go-to-work and go-home-from-work QSO's on 2 meters.
 I also have a Ringo Ranger I rebuilt from new parts from MFJ.

 Who knows where this hobby will lead me.
-I want to build some HF antennas and experiment with them and maybe build a solid state amp.
-I built an 80 thru 6 meter "terminated Di-pole" and I am not happy with the performance It's still a work in progress.
+I like to build HF wire antennas and experiment with them.
+I built an 80 thru 6 meter "terminated Di-pole" and I am not happy with the performance.
+It's still a work in progress.

 The "x-beam" 6 meter and 2 meter beam with the 2 meter "J-pole" mounted on top all home brew and use them daily.